Sarita-021/blogProject/README.md

 # Blog Website Project
+# Blog Project with SEO Optimization

 ## Introduction
 This project is a dynamic web application for creating and managing a personal blog.
 It provides an intuitive interface for users to write, edit, and publish their blog posts.
 Additionally, the website allows users to interact through comments and offers a search functionality to easily find specific articles.
+This is a full-stack blog project built with Node.js, Express, and MongoDB.
+The project includes SEO optimization features such as slug-based URLs, an XML sitemap, Gzip compression, structured data, and caching.

 ## Table of Contents
 1. [Features](#features)